Fossano

-Fossano (Fossan) is a town and comune of Piedmont, northern Italy.
-It is the fourth largest town of the Province of Cuneo, after Cuneo, Alba and Bra.
+Fossano (Fossan) is a town and comune of Piedmont, Northern Italy.
+It is the fourth largest town of the province of Cuneo, after Cuneo, Alba and Bra.

 It lies on the main railway line from Turin to Cuneo and to Savona, and has a branch line to Mondovì.

 Chief industries of the town include confectionery (with Italian industries Balocco and Maina), chemicals, metallurgy, and textiles.

 History

 Fossano appeared as a commune in 1236, founded by a Guelph league of cities, but in 1251 had to yield to Asti.
 In 1304 it was acquired by the Marquisate of Saluzzo.
-It finally surrendered in 1314 to Filippo d'Acaia, whose successor handed it over to the house of Savoy.
+It finally surrendered in 1314 to Filippo d'Acaia, whose successor handed it over to the House of Savoy.

 Etymology

-The name Fossano could be the transformation of the name "locus" or "fundus faucianus", from the Roman first name Faucius, or derive from the word "fossato" (ditch), in Piedmontese "fossà", from which "fossan" (inhabitant of the ditch).The sinkings are in fact characteristic of the hill on which the first city village rose.
-The historians agree speaking about "great ditch of the Chiotto"in dialect Ciot, hole, pit...
+The name Fossano could be the transformation of the name locus or fundus faucianus, from the Roman first name Faucius, or derive from the word fossato (ditch), in Piedmontese fossà, from which fossan (inhabitant of the ditch).
+The sinkings are in fact characteristic of the hill on which the first city village rose.
+Historians agree speaking about "great ditch of the Chiotto" in dialect Ciot, hole or pit.

-Another alternative hypothesis is that the name comes from the latin "fons sana" (healthy spring), to indicate the presence in the proximitiy of a drinkable water spring.
+An alternative hypothesis is that the name comes from the Latin fons sana (healthy spring), to indicate the presence in of a potable water spring.